Category Archives: Get Involved

 • Photographers may only enter a maximum of three photographs.

 The winners will be announced in STC’s monthly e-newsletter (Sea Turtle Talk), website and Facebook.
-Each winner will receive two free calendars and an STC t-shirt!
+Each winner will receive two free calendars and an STC t-shirt.* (We can only ship free shirt to US winners)

 If you’re interested in submitting a photo, you must include the Photography Permission Form in your submission.
 Good luck!